 Office of Adult Students and Evening Services (OASES) advising mission is to assist adult and nontraditional students in developing and implementing individual plans for achieving their academic and career goals.
-Click here for a printable copy of the advising syllabus!
+Below is our OASES advising syllabus.

-Current students can make an appointment using Starfish.
-Advisors are located under the "My Success Network" after you login to Starfish at www.starfish.uncc.edu.
-(Starfish Student Quick Guide) Prospective students can call 704‑687‑5104 or email email@example.com to schedule an appointment.
+Current students can make an appointment using CONNECT.
+Advisors are located under the "Get Advising" on the right side of the homepage.
+Prospective students can call 704‑687‑5104 or email firstname.lastname@example.org for questions and to request more information.

 Academic advising is an important factor in the progression and timely graduation of college students.